-Students who wish to pursue the Cardio-Respiratory Care Sciences (CRCS) must apply to the CRCS Admissions Committee for acceptance.
-Students must be formally admitted to the Cardio-Respiratory Care Sciences Program in order to take professional courses which begin in the junior year.
+Students who wish to pursue the Respiratory Care (RC) must apply to the RC Admissions Committee for acceptance.
+Students must be formally admitted to the Respiratory Care Program in order to take professional courses which begin in the junior year.
 Applications for admission are accepted from students who meet the following application requirements:

 - Admission to Tennessee State University.